 Medical Malpractice: Who Can Be Sued?

-The legal concept of medical malpractice is not limited to the conduct of medical doctors, but applies also to nurses, anesthesiologists, health care facilities, pharmaceutical companies, and others that provide health care services.
+The legal concept of medical malpractice is not limited to the conduct of medical doctors but applies also to anyone in the scope of employment, such as nurses, anesthesiologists, health care facilities, pharmaceutical companies, and others that provide health care services.

 Hospitals are corporations that are either public or private entities.
-In the context of medical malpractice actions, hospitals can be held directly liable for their own negligence, and can also be held "vicariously" liable for the negligence of their employees.
+In the context of medical malpractice actions, hospitals can be held directly liable for their own negligence, and can also be held "vicariously" liable for the negligent actions of an employee.
 Vicarious liability means a party is held responsible not for its own negligence, but for the negligence of another.

 A hospital's medical staff will consist of licensed physicians and other licensed health care providers, such as nurses, physician's assistants, and nurse practitioners.
 In hiring its medical staff, a hospital must make reasonable inquiries into an applicant's education, training and licensing.
 If a hospital fails to make reasonable inquiries regarding a member of its medical staff, it might be held liable under the "corporate negligence" doctrine for negligent supervision or retention, if the staff member's negligent care injures a patient.
 A hospital might be held liable for its own negligence where, for example, it fails to investigate the credentials of an attending physician before granting him/her privileges at the hospital, or where it allows a physician whom it knew, or should have known, was incompetent, to treat patients at the hospital.